jkl1337/go-chromath/README.md

 ## TODO
 * While there are some basic tests, coverage in transformations needs improvements.
 The CIEDE2000 is better tested.
 * An implementation of CIECAM02 is also forthcoming.
 * More documentation is required.
-Unfortunately all this presupposes a previous familiarlity with the color space and matching fundamentals.
+Unfortunately all this presupposes a previous familiarity with the color space and matching fundamentals.
 * Continue to refine the packaging